Qualifying For Home Loans With Deficiency Judgments

 - Proof of payment needs to be provided with three months canceled checks and/or bank statements

-- The judgment can be negotiated at reduced value and paid prior to and/or at closing as well
+- The judgment can be negotiated at a reduced value and paid prior to and/or at closing as well